Hitler's Children (2011 film): Critical response

 The documentary received critical acclaim in several UK newspapers after being broadcast on BBC2 on 23 May 2012.

 The film won the 2012 Boston Jewish Film Festival Audience Award for Best Documentary film.

 Production

 According to Zeevi, a personal meeting with Hitler's former secretary, Traudl Junge, in 1999, triggered the film.
 He said: "When I sat in front of her I suddenly understood that the need to try and understand the evil that led to the horrors of the Holocaust was an integral part of the narrative.
 I understood that the dialogue with the 'other side' can teach us many new things on the fertile ground on which the hatred grew and in parallel convey a message of hope for the future".
 He said he hoped to provoke discussion of the Holocaust "in an intelligent manner and from a new point of view" and to "provide an indisputable answer to Holocaust deniers".

+The film's production was led by Maya Productions LTD. in co-production with Saxonia Entertainment, with project financing provided by Capital International LTD. The film's marketing support was handled by Kalman Sporn.